thanders/movie/docs/README.md

-# Welcome to Movie
-> a script for checking which movies are playing in your area.

 This script uses the following tools and techniques for text processing:
   - Wget \- Retrieves web pages or files via HTTP, HTTPS or FTP